 This is a podcast about the ancient and practical philosophy of Stoicism.
-I am by no means an excerpt on the philosophy but have been studying it for a few months and I think that its practical wisdom is something that many people will find valuable.
+I am by no means an expert on the philosophy but have been studying it for a while and I think that its practical wisdom is something that many people will find valuable.
 I am doing this podcast for two reasons.

 Primarily, I am doing it to further my understanding of the topic.
 I am also doing it as an introduction for others who might be interested in finding a way to approach life that promotes contentment, satisfaction, moral living and the helping of others.